 In addition to guiding the Research Communications, Development and Learning unit within ORED, Matthew also teaches Organic Chemistry and maintains an active research group, where he mentors research students and has active research funding from various agencies.
 His research group focuses on the synthesis of ionic liquids and their applications, and has most recently ventured into the field of additive manufacturing.

 He received his B.S. in Chemistry from Berry College and his Ph.D. in Chemistry from The University of Alabama.
 He is an active member in the American Chemical Society and represents the local section at national meetings as a councilor.
 He is also a member of the Electrochemical Society.
 On campus, his service has included a term as Faculty Senate president.
 As the faculty advisor for the Student Affiliate of the American Chemical Society, he helps plan outreach events including Chem Scouts, Girls Exploring Math and Science workshops, and Boy Scout Jag Merit Badge Jubilee workshops.

 Assistant Director of Research Development

-Her academic training is in English, being ABD for a PhD in literature from Indiana University and having a BA with a concentration in fiction writing from Northwestern University.
+Currently, she is pursuing a Ph.D. in instructional design at USA's College of Education, with an interest in faculty training and interdisciplinary collaborations.
+She holds an ABD for a PhD in English literature from Indiana University and has a BA in English with a concentration in fiction writing from Northwestern University.
 At Indiana University she taught English for five years.

 She is an active member of the National Organization of Research Development Professionals.
-On campus, she participates in the American Association of University Women, has been a member of the Common Read Selection Committee since its inception, and serves on the planning committee for the annual Girls Exploring Math and Science half day workshop.
+On campus, she participates in the American Association of University Women, and serves on the planning committee for the annual Girls Exploring Math and Science half day workshop.